Expecting Too Much From Your Homeowner Insurance

 The term Open Perils refers to all “causes of loss” being covered except what is specifically excluded in the policy language.
 What incidental exposures are not covered in an unendorsed HO-3 policy can sometimes be added by endorsement to give the appropriate coverage.
 Because all of the risks associated with homeownership are, by and large, consistent among all insureds, companies can insure these risks and enjoy predictable loss models.

 The HO policy is a great tool and meets the needs of many.
-However, all too often, insureds with a homeowner insurance policy are inadequately insured because of exclusions within the homeowner’s policy language.
+However, there are things that a standard homeowner’s insurance policy does and does not cover.
+All too often, insureds with a homeowner’s insurance policy are inadequately insured because of exclusions within the homeowner’s policy language.
 The problem is, most of those insureds don’t even know it.

 Limitations and Considerations for a Home-Farm